My Desktop PC [kirk] (the reboot)

-As I've said before, all of my computers are named after Star Trek characters, so may I present ... "picard" ... the 'next generation' of my desktop PC - the first one was "kirk" obviously!
+As I've said before, all of my computers are named after Star Trek characters, so may I present ... "kirk" ... the 'reboot' (as in the latest series of films have rebooted James T Kirk and co.) as previously my desktop PC was "picard" ... the 'next generation' of my desktop PC - as the very first one was called "kirk" (obviously)!

-Now I know that "picard" isn't quite bleeding edge technology, however ... it's fast enough for the stuff I do like surfing the web / writing websites / checking my e-mail / manipulating photos and the likes.
-That said though, it's not a slow machine either (especially after its latest upgrade)... currently with a 64 bit, 8 "core" (well, 4 cores and 8 threads) Piledriver SMP processor, loads of DDR3 and a solid state root file system - sorry, did I make you think that this was an underspecified machine?
+Now I know that "kirk" isn't quite bleeding edge technology, however ... it's fast enough for the stuff I do like surfing the web / writing websites / checking my e-mail / manipulating photos, playing Minecraft or Steam and the likes.
+That said though, it's not a slow machine either (especially after its latest upgrade)... currently with a 64 bit, 8 core (16 thread) AMD Ryzen 7 Zen3 SMP processor, loads of DDR4 and a solid state file system - sorry, did I make you think that this was an underspecified machine?
 I thought you knew me better by now! ;-)

-I currently have "picard" running the 64 bit version of Xubuntu 22.04 LTS (Jammy Jellyfish).
+I currently have "kirk" primarily running the 64 bit version of Xubuntu 24.04 LTS (Noble Numbat).
 It boots up very quickly and things just work!
 Note that unlike other 64 bit "operating systems" ... all of the applications are also 64 bit!
 Well, apart from the likes of Steam, but there are 32-bit libraries to fully support it!

 In case you're wondering why I'm ranting ...
 I'm sick to the back teeth of re-installing Windows for folk.
 Main reason for re-installs is the [lack of] speed that their relatively new computer runs at after a year or so of use and all of the junk that's managed to get onto them! ... and ... breath ...